SRKhatik/chrome-Extensions/README.md

  - Icon changes to Shopify green icon.
  - Notification badge appears.
 4. If not:
- - Icon remains the default gray icon.
+ - Icon remains the default red icon.
 5. Notification disappears automatically when clicked.

 6 Benefits of This Extension: